DSML-Research-Group/pandas-style-guide/README.md

 # Investigate data
 df_agg = df_final.groupby("id").size()
 ```
 Above is an example of spaghetti code.
 In each step of our data cleaning process, we create a new dataframe.
-This ultamitely clutters our namespace, uses up memory, and is difficult to understand
+This ultimately clutters our namespace, uses up memory, and is difficult to understand

 ## Method Chaining
 ```python